Information on How to Attend Court

 For members of the public and media:

-For information about the Court’s policies governing public and media access to remote court proceedings, consult the Court’s Access to Court Proceedings notice.
+For information about the Court’s policies governing public and media access to remote court proceedings, consult the Court’s Public Access to Court Proceedings Policy and Media Access to Court Proceedings Policy.

 For anyone attending a remote proceeding: